TeamPlantTheSeed/memoryApp/README.md

-Once a card has been created the scheduler starts working: it will send you PopUp Notifications in a specific amount of time, even if you leave the browser tab.
-The first two notifications will show you both the question (the Soil) and the answer (the Seed).
-The third notification will ask for an action (you have to type the right answer):
+Once a card has been created the scheduler starts working: it will send you pop-up notifications in a specific amount of time, even if you leave the browser tab.
+The first two notifications show you both the question (the Soil) and the answer (the Seed).
+The third notification asks for an action (you have to type the right answer):

 ![popUps](/client/public/images/popUps.png)